-Bush Heritage seeks to purchase and manage land of high conservation value in the best possible condition.
-Yet many of our reserves and partnership properties contain areas that have been degraded by former land uses or introduced threats such as weeds or feral animals.
+We seek to buy and manage land of high conservation value, that's in the best possible condition.
+Yet many of our reserves and partnership properties also contain some areas that have been cleared or degraded by former land use or introduced threats such as weeds or feral animals.

 Restoration isn’t just about planting trees.
-It's a complex process of simulating natural systems, requiring detailed landscape analysis,understanding of underlying ecosystem ecology, and comprehensive restoration design.
+It's a complex process of stimulating natural systems, requiring detailed landscape analysis,understanding of underlying ecosystem ecology, and comprehensive restoration design.

 To be successful at large-scale restoration it's vital to study how restoration interventions affect ecological processes, as well as the relationship between restoration actions and the trajectory of ecosystem recovery.